 So if companies say yes to the advantages of the best air travel and accommodation options – the beginning and end of any trip – they say yes to all the bits in between too, right?
 Surely corporate travel policy takes a comprehensive, door-to-door perspective rather than simply focusing on some, rather than all key components?

 In our experience, what happens on the ground once execs get to where they’re going is rarely given the same scrutiny as flights or hotels.
 On a good day, some travel departments might arrange for a limo service, but that’s about as far as it goes.
-In fact, most travellers are left to their own devices when it comes to moving about in the cities and countries they visit.
+In fact, most travelers are left to their own devices when it comes to moving about in the cities and countries they visit.

 Although there are providers of high-end, secure travel services in many cities, these are not nearly as well-known as airlines or hotels.
 I’ll bet the average C-suite road warrior can name at least five out of the 10 best business class services in the world; his or her PA will quickly tell you the boss’s two or three preferred high-end hotel chains.
 But you’ll draw nothing but blank stares when you ask about their go-to secure ground transportation option.
 When was the last time you read about “Company X voted best security drivers in the world?”